 This week, three of our songs change places - that’s major movement compared with the last two weeks.

-Ray McDonald's Top 5 Countdown for Week Ending Jan 18
+Top 5 Songs for Week Ending Jan.
+18

 We start in fifth place, where A Great Big World and Christina Aguilera hold steady with “Say Something.”